allan-bonadio/squishy_electron_4/README.md

 On top of that, the [Emscripten](https://emscripten.org) package compiles and links C++ to make
-.wasm and other object files.
+`.wasm` and other object files.
 So, if you want to build the C++ part, you have to install it.

 Export qEMSCRIPTEN to point to the directory in one of your login files like .profile :

-export qEMSCRIPTEN=/opt/dvl/emscripten
+`export qEMSCRIPTEN=/opt/dvl/emscripten`

 The scripts will be expecting it.

-## internal operation
+## quantumEngine internals

-- a 'Space' describes where the electron travels.
+- a 'Space' describes where the electron lives and travels within.
 (Classes qSpace in C++ or eSpace in JS.)
 Most important parts:
 	- N = number of datapoints in
-	a wave, always a power of two, typically 32 thru 512
+		a wave, maybe a power of two, typically 32 thru 512
 	- continuum = int enum that describes the edges of the space: wall or endless These two values dictate the wave buffers allocated all over.
-If the user changes either, everything is tossed and reallocated.
+If the user changes either, everything is tossed and reallocated, as the page reloads.

 - a 'Wave' is an array of N psi  values, each a complex number (two doubles, class qCx).
 There's actually several classes:
-	- qWave and eWave is a quantum system state; wrapped array of complex nums
+	- `qWave` and `eWave` is a quantum system state; wrapped array of complex nums
-	- qSpectrum is an FFT of a qWave; wrapped array of complex nums
+	- `qSpectrum` is an FFT of a `qWave`; wrapped array of complex nums
-	- qBuffer is the superclass of the qWave and qSpectrum
+	- `qBuffer` is the superclass of the `qWave` and `qSpectrum`
+	- `qFlick` is a `qWave` with multiple wave buffers, used in iteration

-	- qWaves usually have an extra point on each end to aid in calculations, so if N=32, there's 66 double floats in the buffer.
+qWaves usually have an extra point on each end to aid in calculations, so if N=32, there's 66 double floats in the buffer.
 Methods named fixBoundaries() automatically implement the details.
+For ENDLESS, the ends are each copied from the other end of the buffer each iteration to make it work.
+For WELL, each is set to zero, permanently.

 - an 'Avatar' manages display of a Wave.
 There's two per space; the second one is for the Set Wave minigraph.
-It owns a qViewBuffer, which is ultimately handed to WebGL.  (to be merged into avatar)
+It owns a qViewBuffer, which is ultimately handed to WebGL.  (qViewBuffer to be merged into avatar)

 - a 'Grinder' manages the integration.  grWorker is top level for a thread that integrates the differential equation.

-Currently the only supported space is 1-dimensional, but we have plans.
+Currently the only supported space is 1-dimensional, but we have optimistic plans.

 --------------------